 Research plants for your microclimates and seek advice from the experts at your local garden centre, because advice is free!
 If a type of plant does particularly well, try more varieties of the same, and grow them in swathes together.

-Look for local plant sales at the church hall, National Garden Scheme gardens, village open days, or at the WI group.
+Look for local plant sales at church halls, National Garden Scheme gardens, village open days, or at the WI group.
 Your local forestry commission may also sell native trees in the dormant season at very cheap prices.